OpenEvalProject/evals/manuscripts/elife-91357/v1/manuscript.md

 We labeled the fourth intron of TM4SF1 with two colored probes, and determined the number of intermediate transcripts identified using this method, allowing us to measure the noise inherent in this analysis method.
 With 100% detection efficiency, we would expect this set of two probes labeling the same intron to be spliced out of pre-mRNA simultaneously.
 To calculate a ‘noise floor’ of intermediate transcripts, we took the number of intermediate transcripts divided by two (as both category 2 and category 3 in this case measure the same type of error), and divided by the total number of transcripts captured in this experiment.
 Values below this noise floor are likely below our ability to faithfully detect differences in intron splicing behavior.
 Rows marked with ** in Supplementary file 1B show intron pairs that fall below this threshold, potentially due to the low number of intermediate transcripts captured for fast-splicing introns.

-## Calculation of slow-moving zone dimension
+#### Calculation of slow-moving zone dimension

-To find the diameter of each (roughly circular) cloud, we used the equation 2⋅medianarea/π , then converted these values from expanded space into unexpanded space by dividing by 4.65.
+To find the diameter of each (roughly circular) cloud, we used the equation $2⋅\sqrt{medianarea/\pi}$ , then converted these values from expanded space into unexpanded space by dividing by 4.65.
 Because the 5’ end, 3’ end, and intron clouds were of a similar size, we averaged the values from each cloud to give an approximate slow-moving zone diameter of 0.36 µm.
 Given the uncertainties inherent to these calculations, these estimates are meant to provide an order of magnitude for the size of the zone, rather than precise measurements.

 Below are the full calculations.

-## 3’ cloud
+##### 3’ cloud

-## 5’ cloud
+##### 5’ cloud

-## Intron cloud
+##### Intron cloud

-## Comparison to point source diffusion with degradation model
+### Comparison to point source diffusion with degradation model

 In order to evaluate whether diffusion of pre-mRNA from the site of transcription was compatible with our observations of clouds at the site of transcription revealed by expansion microscopy, we used a model of pre-mRNA diffusion that assumed a source at the site of transcription and a constant rate of degradation.
-The equation describing this model is given by Femino et al., 1998:dCdt=D∆C-γC+R0δr
+The equation describing this model is given by Femino et al., 1998:

+$$
+\frac{dC}{dt}=D\DeltaC-\gammaC+R_{0}\deltar
+$$

 where C is the concentration as a function of the radial distance and time, D is the diffusion constant, γ is the degradation rate, R0 is the rate of production, and δ(r) is the delta function.
-The steady-state solution in 3D is given by:Cr=C0exp⁡-rλ
+The steady-state solution in 3D is given by:

+$$
+Cr=C_{0}exp⁡\frac{-r}{\lambda}
+$$

 where C0 is the concentration at the site of transcription, and λ is sqrt(D/γ).